 Tommy Cannon (Thomas Derbyshire) and Bobby Ball (Robert Harper) began their showbiz career as singers after meeting at the Oldham works where they were both welders.
 After playing the clubs and pubs of Manchester throughout the sixties they moved over to comedy, which as they noticed, paid more.

-After their TV debut on The Wheeltappers and Shunters Social Club in 1974 they were
+an unforgettable appearance on The Wheeltappers and Shunters Social Club in 1974.

-as they had been hired to provide a weekly comedy spot on London Weekend's Bruce's
+been hired to provide a weekly comedy spot on London Weekend's Bruce's Big Night

-Big Night which meant travelling down to London each week.
-But due to scheduling
+which meant travelling down to London each week.
+But due to scheduling issues the

 By the early eighties their persistence and hard work had paid off.
 They were the biggest act in Blackpool, selling numbers of seats most rock bands could only dream of and were rightly voted the best male entertainers in clubland for three years running.
 So if they were so big in the north, why would a London based TV channel offer them their only chance of regular TV work?
 Granada had brought us The Comedians and The Wheeltappers and Shunters, but were not really known as a light entertainment company.
 Despite Granada's oversight the duo kept true to their roots and never moved south.